Christian Jacob Theophilus de Meza

-Christian Jacob Theophilus de Meza (November 26, 1756 – April 6, 1844) was a Danish physician and author.
+Christian Jacob Theophilus de Meza (November 26, 1756 – April 6, 1844) was a Danish medical doctor and author.

 Early life

-De Meza was born into a Jewish family Copenhagen in 1756.
+De Meza was born into a Jewish family in Copenhagen in 1756.
 He was the son of the physician Christian de Meza and Reina de Meza.
 He and his father converted to Christianity in 1783.
 In the same year he graduated as M.D. from the University of Copenhagen, and became a member of the Royal Medical Society.

 Career

 From 1784 until his death he practised medicine in Elsinore.

 Meza published essays in medical journals.
 He also wrote a drama, Dormon og Vilhelmine that was produced at the Royal Theatre, Copenhagen, in 1796.

 Personal life

 De Mez married twice, first to Gift med Anne Henriette de Meza and then to Anna Marie de Meza.
 His eldest son /by his first wife), Christian Julius de Meza (1792–1865), was a general in the Danish army during the Second Schleswig War.

 His former property at the corner of Stengade and Sophie Brahes Gade is still known as the De Meza House after him in spite of the fact that the present corner building was built by a later owner.
 In 1798–1810, de Mexa also owned the TTrentwedel House.

 He wrote his memoirs as Mit medicinske Levned.